On this page:

 - Issues that Arise while Lawsuits Are Pending

-When we file a lawsuit, we mail a copy of the lawsuit to the client.
+When we file a lawsuit, we upload a copy of the lawsuit to our client portal, which sends an email to the client asking the client to review the lawsuit petition.
 At the same time, we enter the court’s filing fee and our legal fee (for filing the case and attending the first court appearance) in our accounting system for later billing to the client.
-The legal fee is $135 if the lawsuit information was provided to us on our Form 5; there is an additional $20 legal fee if the information was not provided on our form because of the additional time required to gather and organize the information.
 See our complete fee schedule.

-When we receive information from our special process server or the Sheriff’s Department about service of the lawsuit on the tenant(s), we mail a report to the client.
+When we receive information from our special process server or the Sheriff’s Department about service of the lawsuit on the tenant(s), our client portal sends a report to the client.
 This report advises either:

 - That service was accomplished, that the initial court appearance (called the “return”) has been scheduled at a specific date and time, that we will appear at the return for the client, and that the client is not required to be present at the return.
 Note: The return date usually is about three weeks after the date the case was filed.

-- That service was not accomplished and that we will not be able to proceed with the lawsuit unless the client provides more information about where the tenant(s) can be served.
+- That service was not accomplished and that we will not be able to proceed with the lawsuit unless the client provides more information about where the tenant(s) can be served or elects to have the lawsuit served by posting if the original summons was for personal service.

-Assuming service was accomplished, we contact the client shortly before the return date to obtain updated information.
+Assuming service was accomplished, our client portal submits a request to the client shortly before the return date requesting updated information.

-After the return (first court appearance), we mail a report to the client on what happened.
+After the return (first court appearance), we send a report to the client through our client portal about what happened.
 Possible contents of this report include the following:

 - The lawsuit was dismissed.
 This is usually done at the client’s request when the case has been resolved to the client’s satisfaction before the first court date.